Student & Family Handbook

 Accidents and Injuries

 If a student is involved in an accident or in some way gets injured while at school, steps will be taken appropriate to the level of injury.
-All Trackers Forest School staff are required to be CPR/First Aid certified and are qualified to deal with minor injuries.
+All Portland Forest School staff are required to be CPR/First Aid certified and are qualified to deal with minor injuries.
 Parents will be informed as quickly as possible of any injury, and an incident report will be completed.
 At the discretion of the staff dealing with the emergency, 911 will be called or other appropriate emergency services will be contacted.

 Parents are responsible for updating contact information during the year, including emergency contacts as your information changes.